 Known as Sailor's Stew, this dish gets its name from the fact that sailors' wives would serve it up to their husbands as a hearty meal at the end of a long day.
 It's a casserole made with beef chunks, onions, potatoes (or turnips in the earlier days) and beer - a kind of rustic steak and ale pie I suppose.
 There is no pastry crust, though.
 Instead, a topping is made from the sliced potatoes and the dish is served with a wedge of the rye bread mentioned above.

-So, if any of that has made you hungry or you are interested in visiting Finland in the near future, contact our team of specialists on 0800 988 3369.
+So, if any of that has made you hungry or you are interested in visiting Finland in the near future, contact our team of specialists.
 We can tailor-make any holiday to suit you and your needs.